 None at this time -- stay tuned!

 Young Ambassador Program: Our Young Ambassador Program was founded to recruit student leaders in the Ventura County communities as advocates for advancing Habitat’s mission.
 As a team we will coordinate publicity events, advocate for policies that create more housing for low-income families, meet with local elected officials, and learn about nonprofit management.
 We encourage high school students and young people of all backgrounds from Ventura County to apply for this program; including people of color, immigrants, refugees, women, LGBTQ, and people with disabilities.
 At Habitat, we advocate to increase affordable housing and believe that "everyone deserves a place to call home."

 Habitat Young Professionals: Habitat Young Professionals (HYP) is a diverse group of young professionals who share resources, time and talents to make a difference in our local community.
 HYP is about having fun and making personal and professional connections throughout Ventura County, while helping to give hardworking, low-income families a chance to finally own a home.
 HYP is a motivated group that is committed to volunteering, donating, and spreading the word to our friends and colleagues about Habitat for Humanity of Ventura County.

 Interested in the Youth Ambassador Program, Habitat Young Professionals or other ways you can get involved?
-Contact firstname.lastname@example.org
+For more info, contact Katie Norris: firstname.lastname@example.org.

 Cost of Home is a five-year advocacy campaign through which local Habitat organizations (including Habitat Ventura), partners, volunteers and community members across the country are working together so that 10 million people have access to an affordable home.